 The night life on Escape was always entertaining.
 Passengers had the option to partake in events like the Captain’s All White Attire Party, be contestants in the Newly Weds game, listen in on a dueling piano show called Howl at the Moon, Karaoke with friends, partake in trivia games, or even watch a production show.
 I watched After Midnight, For the Record and Oh What a Night.
 Of of the three, After Midnight was my favorite.
 It was very entertaining with the funky sounds of Jazz and tap dancing.
 I enjoyed every bit of the show.

 I went on one shore excursion during my sailing.
 When we docked in St. Thomas, I had a few hours to walk around and explore the many jewelry and souvenir shops.
 When I got back to the ship our group to get together and we boarded a catamaran and sailed off to our snorkeling area.
 I was able to see many sea turtles, a variety of fish and even a sunken ship.
 The staff was entertaining and very helpful in providing snorkeling lessons to those snorkeling for the first time.

 The Escape is a beautiful ship, and its amenities were above and beyond.
 I love the idea of freestyle cruising, and how nontraditional it is.
 Every day felt like a different vacation since there were so many options to choose from, different areas of the ship with unique styles, and the entertainment was always a joy to watch or be a part of.
 A sailing with NCL may give you a different view of cruising.

-Contact Jenalee Rocamora Norwegian Cruise Lines and their solo cruise vacation packages.
+Contact TravelStore's Jenalee Rocamora for Norwegian Cruise Lines and their solo cruise vacation packages.